a3mc/Casper-Metrics/docs/milestones_remarks/Milestone_3_details.md

 - __Check generated metrics in various ways to ensure it’s always accurate;__

 We've done an extensive manual and automated research to ensure that system contains and serves valid data.
 We compared the data served by our API with queries from mainnet active validator directly.
 We've created a bash script that make calls to both API and a mainnet RPC and compares the results.
-It can be found in the [E2E](https://github.com/a3mc/Casper-Metrics/blob/master/docs/E2E/) folder.
+It can be found in the [E2E](https://github.com/a3mc/Casper-Metrics/blob/master/e2e/e2e.sh).

 - __Create technical documentation on the project;__